 “Watch out for suicidal sheep” the car rental agent warned us he slid the set of keys towards me.

 “The sheep here will run in front of your car without warning”, he said.
 “It’s like they have a death wish or are committing suicide”, he continued.

-We spent 10 days exploring the entire country by car and would frequently find herds of sheep lazily crossing the highway.
+We spent 10 days exploring the entire country by car and would frequently find herds of sheep lazily crossing the highway and gravel roads.
 As I would navigate the car between the herd I was always careful to go slow, leaving plenty of time to stop should a sheep jump in front of the car.

-Fortunately it was an issue we didn’t have to deal with, unlike other unlucky renters who found out insurance doesn’t cover damages from animals!
-The car rental agency definitely have a reason to warn people about the sheep with damage like that!
+Fortunately, it was an issue we didn’t have to deal with, unlike other unlucky renters who found out travel insurance doesn’t cover damages from animals!
+The car rental agency definitely has a reason to warn people about the sheep with damage like that!

 The local wildlife isn’t all bad though.
-You’ll also see plenty of Icelandic horses whist you’re out and about, but these are pretty road smart and usually friendly, so don’t be afraid to get out the car and take a look at these amazing and unique creatures.
+You’ll also see plenty of Icelandic horses whilst you’re out and about (you can even go horseback riding), but these are pretty road smart and usually friendly, so don’t be afraid to get out the car and take a look at these amazing and unique creatures.